 (Translation from "Masterpieces from the Department of Islamic Art in the Metropolitan Museum of Art," 2011, p.
 366).

 Joseph H. Durkee, New York (until d.
 1898; bequeathed to MMA)

 Carboni, Stefano.
-Following the Stars: The Zodiac in Islamic Art.
+Following the Stars: Images of the Zodiac in Islamic Art.
 New York: The Metropolitan Museum of Art, 1997. no. 10, pp. 26–27, ill. (b/w).

 Ekhtiar, Maryam, Priscilla P. Soucek, Sheila R. Canby, and Navina Haidar, ed.
 Masterpieces from the Department of Islamic Art in The Metropolitan Museum of Art.
 1st ed.
 New York: The Metropolitan Museum of Art, 2011. no. 256C, pp. 366–67, ill. fig. 256C.

 The Met Collection API is where all makers, creators, researchers, and dreamers can connect to the most up-to-date data and public domain images for The Met collection.
 Open Access data and public domain images are available for unrestricted commercial and noncommercial use without permission or fee.

 We continue to research and examine historical and cultural context for objects in The Met collection.
 If you have comments or questions about this object record, please complete and submit this form.
 The Museum looks forward to receiving your comments.

 The Met's collection of Islamic art is one of the most comprehensive in the world and ranges in date from the seventh to the twenty-first century.
 Its more than 15,000 objects reflect the great diversity and range of the cultural traditions from Spain to Indonesia.